Mom with baby (purple overlay)

 Meals

-The conference will include the following meals for in-person registrants: beverage and light refreshments at the poster session and communities of practice on Wednesday, January 31; continental breakfast and buffet lunch on Thursday, February 1; and continental breakfast and buffet lunch on Friday, February 2.
+The following meals will be provided for registrants: beverage and light refreshments at the poster session on Wednesday, February 12; continental breakfast and buffet lunch on Thursday, February 13; and continental breakfast and box lunch on Friday, February 14.
 Dietary preferences can be indicated in registration.

 Payment

-If paying by check or purchase order, please adhere to the following: Attendees paying by check or purchase order have 45 days to complete payment for the Summit or provide us with an explanation for extending the due date (i.e. waiting for new fiscal year).
-Written payment explanations should be made within 45 days of registration to Events@StartEarly.org.
+If paying by check, ACH, or purchase order, please adhere to the following: When registering, select the ‘Bill Me Later’ option to process checks, ACH, or purchase orders.
+Attendees paying by check or purchase order have 30 days to complete payment for the Summit or provide us with an explanation for extending the due date (i.e., waiting for the new fiscal year).
+Written payment explanations should be made within 30 days of registration to Events@StartEarly.org.

 Checks should be mailed to: